otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

     • Using this technique, how many loci were assembled for M5 to M7 once they finish running?

-    • Which iteration of M provided the highest number of r80 loci? (this would be the "hockey stick" plot if we were to plot these values).
+    • Which iteration of M provided the highest number of r80 loci?

 You should now be able to choose your optimised parameters according to the Paris et al. (2017) method! ("select those values which maximize the number of polymorphic loci found in 80% of the individuals in your study")